hamidhamidani/hamidhamidani.github.io/_pages/about.md

 social: False  # includes social icons at the bottom of the page
 ---

-I am a theoretical astrophysicist at the Astronomical Institute of Tohoku University.
+I am a theoretical astrophysicist at the Future University Hakodate, in Japan.
 I am interested in stellar cataclysmic events such as neutron star mergers and gamma-ray bursts.
 In particular, I study the dynamics of astrophysical jets launched by these explosive phenomena and their electromagnetic counterparts.